Enter a search term such as “mobile analytics” or browse our content using the filters above.

 While putting together our recent series of posts looking at how major brands use the four main social networks I’ve somehow managed to overlook Coca-Cola, so today I have rectified that startling omission.

-Coca-Cola is one of those instantly recognisable brands that would rake in fans and followers without even trying, so it’s to its credit that it has active account across the social web.
+Coca-Cola is one of those instantly recognisable brands that would rake in fans and followers without even trying, so it’s to its credit that it has active accounts across the social web.

 So, here’s a quick look at how it uses Facebook, Twitter, Pinterest and Google+.